SkeletonEye/config-win/README.md

 - Download and install latest version of [Git Bash](https://www.git-scm.com/).
 - Load [`.gitconfig`](/.gitconfig) contents into the global `~/.gitconfig`

+If you want to have only `LF` endings in your remote repository, you don't need to set the default value for line endings to `LF` in any editor or IDE, because Git replaces Windows' `CRLF` endings with `LF` endings automatically when `core.autocrlf` is set to `true` in Git's config.

 ## Web development

 ### 3. Setup XAMPP